simgine/bevy_enhanced_input/README.md

 A powerful observer-based input manager for [Bevy](https://bevyengine.org), allowing you to bind keys and other inputs to in-game actions.

-The design of this crate was inspired by [Unreal Engine Enhanced Input](https://dev.epicgames.com/documentation/en-us/unreal-engine/enhanced-input-in-unreal-engine).
-Thanks!
+The design of this crate was inspired by [Unreal Engine Enhanced Input](https://dev.epicgames.com/documentation/en-us/unreal-engine/enhanced-input-in-unreal-engine) plugin.

 ## Getting Started